vsellier/k3s-blog/blog/_posts/2020-02-03-blog-deployment.markdown

 ```

 The site is working.
 Any node of the cluster can be used as the entry point.
 The requests are redirected to traefik via internal proxies.
-The internal communitcation mechanism will be described in another post.
+The internal communication mechanism will be described in another post.